Beyond Likes: How Normative Feedback Complements Engagement Signals on Social Media: Discussion

 This work contributes to a growing conversation about how platforms can move beyond engagement-centric designs toward value-aligned interfaces, ones that encourage thoughtful participation, elevate high-quality contributions, and balance social and normative cues.
 Our results suggest that platforms do not necessarily need to abandon familiar peer-driven mechanisms to introduce expert guidance.
 Instead, they can incrementally enrich the feedback environment by integrating expert signals in ways that complement, rather than disrupt, existing social signals.

-Looking ahead, several avenues for future research emerge.
-First, longitudinal studies could explore whether the effects we observed persist over time or change as users become more familiar with mixed feedback formats.
-Second, there's a need to study how different framing techniques—such as narrative explanations, confidence indicators, or value-oriented prompts—can scaffold better understanding and use of evaluative signals.
-Finally, given that our study was conducted in a controlled lab setting, future work could involve A/B testing on actual platforms.
-Such deployment-based evaluations would help determine whether the observed effects generalize at scale and under real-world constraints.

 By surfacing both the opportunities and tensions of mixed feedback design, our study provides a foundation for building platforms that support more informed, reflective, and socially constructive online participation.